open-joinbase/JoinBase/README.md

 Currently, we hope interested users can reach us by requesting the distribution explicitly via [application link](https://cloud.joinbase.io/req) or via [email](mailto://contact@joinbase.io).
 This greatly helps the early-phase growth of the product.
 We take this to build a sustainable business path to better serve all people and enterprises in this era.

-When appropriate, we will provide a free release download for the community edition.
+When appropriate, we will provide the free release download for the community edition in this community.
 Watch our community!💞

 ## Big Bang Partner Program